bcgov/bcstats-ses/src/README.md

-Collect data from StatsCan and other statistics agencies and convert to clean CSV files.
+Collect data from StatsCan and other statistical agencies and convert them to clean CSV files.

 ### Data

 1. [StatsCan census 2021](https://www12.statcan.gc.ca/census-recensement/2021/dp-pd/index-eng.cfm).
 It includes income, education, vocation, and family information.
+  * A `background.txt` stores the information of the detail of StatsCan Census data.
 2. Translation Master file(TMF).
 TMF is a table with different levels of geography to link the data.It is a fact table and comes with a set of dimension tables (lookup tables) for the categorical variables.
 3. [B.C. crime trends and statistics](https://www2.gov.bc.ca/gov/content/justice/criminal-justice/policing-in-bc/publications-statistics-legislation/crime-police-resource-statistics).
  * It requires a lookup table to link policing jurisdictions and regions in BC.